Clay246/Animations/README.md

 ## USEFUL TIPS:

 - Transitions can be instantiated in a list using the `for i in range()` command.
 They can then be accessed for the transitions.
+Alternatively this can be done in one line with `ts = [mplanimations.Transitions() for i in range(n)]`, where `n` is the number of transitions needed.
 - Plots can be created in a list, but they must be followed by `[0]`.
 For example, `for i in range(10):` can be used for iteration, and then `lines.append(ax.plot(x, y)[0])` to create the list "lines" with 10 lines created.
+This too can be done in one line using the method mentioned in the previous tip.
 - The current time in the animation (in seconds) can be accessed with the function `mplanimations.time(i)`, where `i` is the counter that is required by `FuncAnimation`.
 - `alpha_transition` and `color_transition` also work for text.